conormcafee/mitso-marketing/src/pages/our-work/newry-chamber-of-commerce-trade.md

 Working alongside Newry Chamber, we focused on developing key messages which would be relevant to the unique challenges faced by border businesses.

-Our social campaign ran across four platforms and complimented offline activity and we developed graphic material and were responsible for setting up and monitoring the campaign for its duration.
+Our social campaign ran across four platforms, complimenting offline activity.
+We developed bespoke graphics for each platform and used sponsored ads, promoted posts and video ads to enhance awareness.

-As the political environment was changing on a daily basis, we also reguarly adapted and optimised the campaign to shift the focus were necessary and help to encourage more signups.
+As the political environment was changing on a daily basis, we also reguarly adapted and optimised the campaign to shift the focus were necessary, to encourage more signups and increase conversion rates.